elastio/bon/website/src/guide/patterns/fallible-builders.md

 ## Custom Finishing Function

 The example above declares the same parameters on the `new` method as there are fields on the `User` struct.
 Usually, this repetition is fine and even beneficial because it decouples your struct's representation from the building logic allowing both to evolve more independently.
-For example, this way it's easy to change the type of `id` parameter to a `&str` or some other type, while keeping it as `u32` internally in the struct.
+For example, this way it's easy to change the type of the `id` parameter to a `&str` or some other type while keeping it as `u32` internally in the struct.

 However, if you want to avoid repeating the struct's fields you can override the finishing function of the builder while keeping the builder derived from the struct.